Separably differentially closed fields: Preliminaries

 \begin{lemma} Let $E$ be an intermediate field of $K/K^p$, and $L$ an extension of $K$.
 Then, the following are equivalent. \begin{itemize} \item [(i)] $E$ and $L^p$ are linearly disjoint over $K^p$. \item [(ii)] Every $p$-independent subset of $E$ over $K^p$ is also a $p$-independent subset of $L$ over $L^p$. \item [(iii)] There exists a $p$-basis for $E$ over $K^p$ which is a $p$-independent subset of $L$ over $L^p$. \end{itemize} \end{lemma}

-In case $E=K$, the number $e\in \NN\cup\{\infty\}$ such that $[K:K^p]=p^e$ is called the degree of imperfection of $K$ (aka Ershov invariant), and a $p$-basis for $K$ over $K^p$ is simply referred as a $p$-basis for $K$ (similarly for $p$-independent and $p$-spanning).
-Furthermore, Lemma~\ref{propE2} yields well known characterisations of when a field extension $L/K$ is separable.
+In case $E=K$, the number $e\in \NN\cup\{\infty\}$ such that $[K:K^p]=p^e$ is called the degree of imperfection of $K$, aka Ershov invariant (note that when $e=\infty$ the expression $[K:K^p]=p^e$ simply means that the degree of $K/K^p$ is infinite).
+A $p$-basis for $K$ over $K^p$ is simply referred as a $p$-basis for $K$ (similarly for $p$-independent and $p$-spanning).
+Furthermore, Lemma~\ref{propE2} yields well-known characterisations of when a field extension $L/K$ is separable.

 \

 The following lemma will be needed in the next section.

 \begin{lemma} Let $E$ be an intermediate field of $K/K^p$.
 Then, every element of $K$ that is separably algebraic over $E$ is in $E$ (in other words, $E$ is separably algebraically closed in $K$). \end{lemma} \begin{proof} Let $a\in K$ be separably algebraic over $E$.
 Then $a$ is a root of $x^p-a^p\in E[x]$.
 If $g$ is the minimal polynomial of $a$ over $E$, then $x^p-a^p$ is a multiple of $g$.
 However, $g$ has no repeated roots, and so $g$ must be of degree one.
 In other words, $a\in E$. \end{proof}